Alex Call Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 25th-ranked team ERA across all league pitching staffs (4.70).
+- The Phillies' 4.65 team ERA ranks 25th among all MLB pitching staffs.

-- Phillies pitchers combine to surrender 61 total home runs at a rate of 1.1 per game (to rank 12th in the league).
+- Phillies pitchers combine to allow 61 total home runs at a rate of 1.1 per game (to rank 11th in the league).

-- In his last time out -- in relief on Thursday -- the left-hander tossed two innings against the New York Mets, allowing one earned run while surrendering two hits.
+- The lefty last appeared on Tuesday against the New York Mets, when he tossed 6 2/3 innings, allowing two earned runs while giving up five hits.

-- The 31-year-old has put together a 3.20 ERA and 11.9 strikeouts per nine innings across 15 games this season, while allowing a batting average of .213 to opposing hitters.
+- The 27-year-old has an ERA of 7.13, with 8.7 strikeouts per nine innings, in four games this season.
+Opponents are hitting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.